DreadPirateSamuel/galaga/README.md

 A fast‑paced, endless “Galaga”‑inspired shooter built with **vanilla ES6 JavaScript** and **HTML5 Canvas**.
 No external dependencies — just drop it into VS Code, open with Live Server, and blast off!
+(As of August 2025, there are still updates being made so definitely check back in!)
 ---

 ## 🎮 Features